PandABlocks/PandABlocks-FPGA/modules/pulse/pulse_doc.rst

 Zero Delay
 ----------

-If DELAY=0, then the INP pulse will be stretched with only the propogation delay of the block (1 clock tick).
+If DELAY=0, then the INP pulse will be stretched with only the propagation delay of the block (1 clock tick).
 WIDTH may take any value, as long as input pulses are spaced enough to allow stretched pulses to be produced.